-17 Joseph was called a STONE of Israel.
+17 Joseph was called a STONE of Israel, Yeshua was the cornerstone

 As we see in the previous verse, Joseph was called a stone of Israel, just as we know Yeshua is the cornerstone of Israel.
+Matt.
+21:42 Yeshua said to them, "Haven't you ever read in the Tanakh, 'The very rock which the builders rejected has become the cornerstone!
+This has come from ADONAI, and in our eyes it is amazing'?